brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ You could say there's more things to see.

-^ But in reality, being able to **see** more code on your screen, has nothing to do with being able to understand what's on that screen any faster or better.
+^ But in reality, being able to **see** more code on your screen, doesn't mean you're able to understand what's on that screen any faster or better.
 It's actually more difficult to know where to focus, because there's much more points to focus on.

 ---